← Back

 • define the initiating event (e.g., loss of temperature control, excessive hydrogen feed),

-• evaluate the independence and effectiveness of existing IPL (BPCS, relief devices, inerting, quench systems, etc.),
+• evaluate the independence and effectiveness of existing IPLs (BPCS, relief devices, inerting, quench systems, etc.),

-• compare the resulting frequency with the company’s tolerable risk criteria.
+• compare the resulting frequency with the company’s risk acceptance criteria.

-A SIL becomes necessary precisely because the dynamic nature of the reaction does not give the operator or the BPCS enough time to contain the deviation.
-When the basic protections are not sufficient to keep the likelihood at an acceptable level, a SIL-rated safety function must be implemented.
+A SIL-rated safety function may become necessary because the dynamic nature of the reaction does not give the operator or the BPCS enough time to contain the deviation.
+When the basic protections are not sufficient to keep the likelihood at an acceptable level, an independent SIF may be required.

 Result: